thobonensta/thobonensta.github.io/_pages/about.md

   - /about.html
 ---

 I am an Associate-Professor at ENSTA Bretagne since September 2021.
-I am a member of the < a href="https://labsticc.fr/fr/equipes/pim" > PIM </a>(Propagation et Interaction Multi-échelle) of the Lab-STICC.
+I am a member of the <a href="https://labsticc.fr/fr/equipes/pim">PIM</a> (Propagation et Interaction Multi-échelle) of the Lab-STICC.